b9Joker108/b9.OneX/README.md

 - `onex list/-l` list all tools.
 - `onex help/-h` get help.

-# The following instructions are yet to be updated for this new project and repository
+NB: This is yet to be updated for new project and repository

 ### Menu Mode :
 `onex start` to start onex menu mode.